 Kym is extremely proud to be the new President of Spokane Mama and hopes her energy and enthusiasm will help to bring joy to the lives of the mamas of Spokane!

-Erin Skoog - Secretary
+Erin Skoog - Vice President

 Hello!
 I am Erin, mother to two boys, and part owner of a roofing company with my husband, settling our roots north of Spokane.
 I originally come from the Midwest, from a small village of strong community bonds, and after giving birth to my first child, I knew I needed to find similar community here in Spokane for myself.
 The root of my passion lies in helping new parents, specifically those who do not have a strong familial support system, in the early stages of parenthood, helping new families find connection, community, and support; we all need help along the way.

 I am so happy to be a part of Spokane Mama and hope to meet you!